 Originally published 6.30.14

 Dog bites are scary and dangerous — especially for young children, who are more at risk for dog bites than any other age group.
-The injuries are often costly in terms of medical bills, pain and emotional trauma.
+The injuries are often costly in terms of medical bills, pain, and emotional trauma.
 A premises liability lawsuit against the dog’s owner may provide compensation to the victim so they aren’t forced to pay for the medical treatment out of pocket.

 How Expensive are Dog Bites?

 More than 4.5 million people are bitten by dogs each year, with about 800,000 of those needing medical attention.
-About half of the dog-bite victims are children, who often suffer painful injuries to the head, neck and face area.
+About half of the dog-bite victims are children, who often suffer painful injuries to the head, neck, and face area.
 These injuries are also emotionally and financially overwhelming.

 According to the Insurance Information Institute, the number of claims made for dog bites went up by 9% between 2012 and 2021—possibly because more people are bringing their dogs into public spaces.
 However, as the cost of medical treatment in general has increased, the average cost per claim for a dog bite also went up by 39% in the same time period.
 In 2021, the average cost for a dog bite was $49,025.
+According to the Insurance Information Institute, the average cost per claim has risen to $58,545 in 2023.

 If you or your child was injured because of an irresponsible dog owner, you don’t deserve to have to pay those costs out of pocket.